–This is what success at saving the climate might look like in 2030; these are not answers, but requests for collaboration and better ideas

 The first column represents a pro-rata estimation of payments needed by each country or region based on 2019 emissions.

-Under this scenario, the U.S. would pay for $222 billion of cuts (not necessarily just in the U.S.) in 2030 at $51 a ton.
+Under this scenario, the U.S. would pay for $222 billion of cuts (not necessarily just in the U.S.) through 2030 at $51 a ton for the mitigation.
 (The EU carbon price is already at this level, btw.)

-Democratic lawmakers in America have already reintroduced a carbon pricing bill — last week — which would quickly get prices to the needed level (see below).
+Democratic lawmakers in America have already reintroduced a carbon pricing bill — in recent weeks — which would quickly get prices to the needed level (see below).
 The U.S. is hosting a climate summit on April 22-23 and it’s invited 40 world leaders.

 But, there are several apparent problems with this scenario, according to one emerging-nation climate negotiator, who calls them “lethal flaws”: